 Tracy Pritzl, PsyD, BCBA-D

 Tracy Pritzl, PsyD, BCBA-D is a co-owner of ABN and serves as the Executive Director of Clinical Operations.
 She is a licensed psychologist and licensed behavior analyst in the State of Wisconsin.
 Dr. Pritzl oversees the ABA treatment program and all clinical staff.
+She also supervises and mentors graduate students pursuing master degrees and certifications in the field of ABA.

 Dr. Pritzl has provided ABA treatment to hundreds of children on the autism spectrum.
 She is experienced at completing comprehensive diagnostic evaluations of young children and as well as in-depth psychological and educational testing assessments.
 Dr. Pritzl is dedicated to providing quality, research-based, treatment to children with autism.